 We join with residents to engage Durham Housing Authority.
 EHD works with Legal Aid of Durham to address situations of housing disrepair and neglect.
 We also engage with Durham Housing Authority to help residents receive just attention to the needs of their communities.

-Improve Coordination and Quality of Food Security Services
+Improving Coordination and Quality of Food Security Services in Durham

-EHD has long advocated for a unifying plan and strategy that helps the various food security programs pull in the same direction without duplication.
-Along with this we need a centralized staffed office to work with the community in implementing the plan.
+EHD has long advocated for a unifying plan and strategy that helps Durham’s various food security programs pull in the same direction without duplication.
+Along with this is recognizing the need for a centralized staffed office to work with the community in implementing the plan.

 Our efforts, along with those of the larger Durham community, resulted in the creation of a Durham County food security coordinator position that was filled in 2021.
 The COVID-19 Food Security Task Force, developed in response to the unique food security problems posed by the pandemic, has provided a model of how this office might operate.

 End hunger Durham supports and collaborates with this new office.